MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 #### Event Emitters

-We have seen the ability to be able to listen to event from our server, but what is we wanted to trigger an event on our server.
-Event emitters allow us to ping an event on our server, our first event emitter is going to allow us to send a username to our server and respond back with a functionality!
+We have seen the ability to be able to listen to events from our server, but what we wanted to do is trigger an event on our server.
+Event emitters allow us to ping an event on our server, our first event emitter is going to allow us to send a username to our server and respond back with a message.

-If we look back at the code snippet at the start of the file we can see the event listener on the server listening for a username!
+If we look back at the code snippet at the start of the file we can see the event listener on the server listening for a username.
 Our goal is to trigger this event with the corresponding event name.
-Our server  is listening for certain events therefore it's our job to make sure that we emit the correct events that includes naming the event the same on both the front-end and the back-end!
+Our server is listening for certain events therefore it's our job to make sure that we name them correctly on both the front-end and the backend.

 Take a minute to see if you can emit an event from ours socket